Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether gains arising from trading in index-based derivatives by a Mauritius resident were taxable under Article 13(3A) of the India-Mauritius DTAA as gains from alienation of shares, or fell under the residuary provision in Article 13(4).
+Issues: Whether gains from trading in index-based derivatives were taxable under Article 13(3A) of the India-Mauritius DTAA as gains from alienation of shares, or fell under the residuary Article 13(4) as gains from alienation of property other than shares.

-Conclusion: The gains from index-based derivatives were held to fall under Article 13(4) of the India-Mauritius DTAA and not under Article 13(3A), and the assessee succeeded.
+Conclusion: The gains from index-based derivatives were held to fall under Article 13(4) of the India-Mauritius DTAA and not under Article 13(3A); the addition made by applying Article 13(3A) was set aside and the assessee was granted relief.